edmundwsy/edmundwsy.github.io/_pages/about.md

 ---

 I am a 2nd-year master student in robotics at [TU Delft](https://www.tudelft.nl/onderwijs/opleidingen/masters/rb/msc-robotics/).
 I obtained my B.Eng. in Automation at [Xi'an Jiaotong University](https://en.wikipedia.org/wiki/Xi%27an_Jiaotong_University), China.
 I finished my bachelor's thesis at [FAST Lab](http://www.zju-fast.com/), Zhejiang University, where I worked on event-based vision and motion planning.
 In 2020 I was a visiting student in University of Edinburgh.
+I am trilled to have been accepted to ETH Robotics Summer School this year.

 As a new learner to robotics, I am interested in **drones**, **planning**, **optimal control** and **optimization**.